MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 ```

 Params:
-* `micLabel`: string - The label of the device in question to ensure proper functionality when bein passed into the `connect` function
+* `micLabel`: string - The label of the device in question to ensure proper functionality when being passed into the `connect` function

 Returns: void